 Stephen Port pleaded not guilty to all charges against him when he appeared through a video link at the Old Bailey from Belmarsh Prison where he is being held.
 The connection with the Grindr dating app and its possible role in facilitating meetings between Stephen Port and his victims has prompted many in the media to label Stephen Port as the Grindr Serial Killer.

 This case is said to be complex and ongoing with a date for the trial being repeatedly delayed.
-It is now expected that Stephen Port with going on trial in October 2016, a trial which could last for at least 8 weeks.
+It is now expected that Stephen Port will go on trial in October 2016, a trial which could last for at least 8 weeks.